 This has worked for me before when the manufacturer made changes to the app's authentication requiring an account relinking.

 Note: If you are still getting the message Alexa is unresponsive, you may also need to delete and re-add the “device” under “Devices” at the bottom of the Alexa App.
 This involves clicking on the device, clicking the gear icon, and then the bin icon.
 From there you’ll need to re-add the device from the manufacturer's app.

 8. Update the device manufacturer’s app and the Alexa app to the latest version

 It’s possible that Alexa no longer supports the older version of the device manufacturer's app that you have installed.

 Or you could have a really old version of the Amazon Alexa app, which could be causing you problems.

-To update them, go to the Google Play or App Store, search for the installed apps to see if an update is available.
+To update them, go to Google Play or the App Store, and search for the installed apps to see if an update is available.

 If so click update to download the latest version.
-On successful install, open up the app to ensure you can still control the device.
+On successful installation, open up the app to ensure you can still control the device.